 [Section 11 amended by No. 89 of 1994 s.
 93.]

-12. Inspection
+12. Powers of inspectors

-[(1) and (2) repealed]
+[(1), (2) repealed]

 (3) Where in order to make a proper test, inspection or examination of any item of equipment forming part of an undertaker’s works or installations it is necessary so to do, an inspector may remove and take away that item of equipment if the removal will not prevent the undertaker from continuing to supply gas.